 In most companies, this would never be an option.
 But Badger Maps isn't most companies.In their office, employees are free to join any projects or departments that fit their interests, regardless of what they were initially hired to do.

 Badger Maps is a route planner that automates territory management for salespeople operating outdoors.
 Badger visualizes their sales data on a map, optimizes daily routes and schedules, and generates meeting reports.
-Users of Badger's app spend less time on driving and busy work.
+The digital transformation of Badger's app allows users to spend less time on driving and busy work.

 A personal distaste for busy work may be what drove Steve Benson to launch Badger Maps.
 It was also a driving factor behind Badger Map's innovative workplace.
 We caught up with Steve Benson to learn more about what led him to offer an open workplace, the challenges it has led to, and the benefits the company has enjoyed as a result.

 When Badger Maps first started, was the objective to offer employee freedom across the company or was this inspired by a problem you witnessed internally?

 I didn’t plan to build Badger’s culture in this way.
 But as we grew I realized the value inallowing employees to be flexible.
 A lot of people, especially young professionals, don’t always know what the best role is for them in an organization.
 That is why I’ve started this different approach where I give employees exposure to different areas in the business, let them explore what they’re good at and enjoy doing, and find the best fit for them within the company.